Thousands send money to China's Ai for tax bill

 Ai said that he would not treat the money from supporters as donations, but as loans that he would repay.

-Liu Yanping, a volunteer at Ai's Beijing Fake Cultural Development Ltd. design company, said many of the donations have been accompanied by messages of support, including "Brother, let me be your creditor," and "The whole family has been mobilized, everyone will be creditors," Liu said.
+Volunteer Liu Yanping said many of the donations have been accompanied by messages of support, including "Brother, let me be your creditor," and "The whole family has been mobilized, everyone will be creditors," Liu said.
 Other messages were poetic: "Walk toward the light, the darkness will pass," wrote one supporter.

-One donor, feminist scholar Ai Xiaoming, described her donation as "a form of support as well as an appeal."
+One person, feminist scholar Ai Xiaoming, described her donation as "a form of support as well as an appeal."
 She declined to reveal the size of her contribution.

 "Everyone can clearly see how the whole process of accusing Ai Weiwei of tax evasion has not been transparent or fair," said Ai, who is based in the southern city of Guangzhou.